jim1756999/cugu/README.md

 - Enter R, G, B values to make a guess

 - Allows a certain margin of error (default: within 10)

+### This project was created with the help of an LLM.